General Regulations for First Degrees

 4.1 All candidates from the outset of their degree programme shall be registered as undertaking either full-time or part-time study, and shall normally be permitted to complete their degree programme by that mode of study, unless the Senatus Academicus has agreed that a particular Honours programme may be undertaken by full-time study only.
 In addition, specific provision may be made for part-time off-campus study for selected qualifications, as defined in the supplementary regulations.
 Any change in the terms of such registration may only be made with the permission of the Senatus Academicus.

-4.2 Candidates registered for part-time study may not register for more than 75 credit points in any academic year, nor more than 45 credit points in either half-session.
-Candidates registered for more than 75 credit points in any academic year are deemed to be full-time.
+4.2 Candidates registered for part-time study may not register for more than 75 credit points in any academic year, nor more than 45 credit points in either term.
+Candidates registered for more than 75 credit points in any academic year and/or more than 45 credit points in at least one term are deemed to be full-time.
 In the case of an Honours programme any period of part-time study must normally be continuous and not exceed twice the period of study permitted for completion of that Honours programme (or that part of it being undertaken by part-time study).

 Internal and External Examiners